Frequently Asked Questions (FAQ)

 Where do I go if I lose something?

-All lost and found items turned in at our Control Desk are then given to Florida Tech Security.
+All lost and found items turned in at the Clemente Center front desk are then given to Florida Tech Security.

 How do I reserve areas of the facility?